GWStuart/pman/README.md

 ## About

 This section is going to discuss Pman and how it works.
-Essentially Pman is a stateless password manager... (go into detail later)
+Essentially pman is a stateless password manager... (go into detail later)

 ## Installation